 There are a dozen little narratives playing out across the island.
 We meet kids driven by rage, by loneliness, by years of bullying.
 Friendships are tested, and grand gestures of love are performed beneath an orchestra of bullets and bloodshed.
 Battle Royale is youthful to the core, thrumming with the energy of broken hearts and schoolyard grudges.
 The action is chaotic and confusing, loud and delirious.
 There’s all the extravagant drama of High School Musical, envisioned through the lens of shock horror.

 And it’s rebellious.
-Rebellious towards a callous, senile society, which is embodied brilliantly by actor Takeshi Kitano, a schoolteacher and administrator of the games.
+Rebellious towards a callous, senile society, which is embodied brilliantly by actor Takeshi Kitano, playing a schoolteacher and administrator of the games.
 Even amongst all these children, he manages to seem the most petulant, the most juvenile.
 It’s a truly chilling performance, delving into darker depths with each new scene.
 Fascinatingly, Takeshi Kitano is a well-known comedian and TV host in Japan.
-I can’t begin to imagine what a strange effect this must have had on audiences at the time.
+I can’t begin to imagine how this must have changed the viewing experience for local cinemagoers.

-All this energy, all this rage, from a director at seventy!
+All this energy, all this rage, from a director aged seventy!
 What a strange film.
 Nasty, noisy, and full of heart.
 A step above those it has inspired, through its sheer sense of zeal alone.
 Something I’ll come back to, no doubt, in the hopes that those themes of teenage outrage might start to feel outdated.
-But in 2021, as young people scream to make their voices heard above the stubborn machinery of a planet marching towards climate collapse, Battle Royale feels all too justified in its delirium.
+Of this, I’m not hopeful.
+In 2021, as young activists struggle against the stubborn corporate machinery pushing our planet towards climate collapse, Battle Royale feels all too justified in its delirium.

 Battle Royale is a violent, vicious, and very, very angry film.
-A sense of youthful energy and excellently crafted chaos raise this film above many of those it has inspired, with moments of disturbing horror that rival even the most cynical Fortnight crossover.
+A sense of youthful energy and excellently crafted chaos put it a step above many of those it has inspired, with moments of disturbing horror that rival even the most cynical Fortnight crossover.